 Scapegoating has a wide range of focus: from “approved” enemies of very large groups of people down to the scapegoating of individuals by other individuals.
 The scapegoater’s target always experiences a terrible sense of being personally edited and re-written, with the inadequacies of the bully inserted into public accounts of their character, isolation, ostracism, exclusion and sometimes, expulsion and elimination.
 The sense of isolation is often heightened by other people’s reluctance to become involved in challenging bullies, usually because of a bystander’s own discomfort and fear of reprisal.

-This is because the Green Party regard the Labour Party as their electoral “enemy” rather than the Conservatives, and therefore spend a lot of time vilifying Labour.
-This has fuelled some grassroot Green supporters in attacks on key Labour supporters, particularly the ones who are adept at challenging lies and point out the Green Party’s negative campaigning strategies.
+This is possibly because the Green Party regard the Labour Party as their “enemy” in elections – in that they compete for supporters with similar values – rather than the Conservatives, and therefore spend a lot of time vilifying Labour.
+This has fuelled some grassroot Green supporters in attacks on key Labour supporters, particularly the ones who are adept at challenging lies and point out the Green Party’s negative campaigning and electioneering strategies.

 Bullying becomes obvious when you scrutinise who is actually doing the attacking on a personal level.
 Debate and political criticism are one thing: personal commentaries, character assassinations, attacks, threats, abuse and harassment are bullying.
 I have seen that quite often, bullying tactics include manipulating people’s perceptions to portray themselves as the injured party, with their target being the villain.
 However, again, scrutiny of who is actually instigating and doing the personal attacking will reveal the real bully or bullies.